grajs2803/week-7-challenge-10weeksofCloudOps/README.md

 This project helps streamline your organization's build and deployment processes by providing a robust and scalable Docker image registry on Kubernetes within the "democloudops" namespace.

-Feel free to contribute to this project, report issues, or suggest improvements.
-Happy DevOps-ing!
+Feel free to contribute to this project, report issues, or suggest improvements!